How To Create an Effective Data Dashboard That Tells a Story

 This feature creates a perfect workflow between accounting work and analysis, especially since you or your accountant can do both in the same place.

-Choose the date that works for you and/or your accountant and schedule a Demo session with our incredible specialists to learn more how Business Insights dashboard management works or try the workflow yourself
+Choose the date that works for you and/or your accountant and book a seat at our webinar with our incredible specialists to learn more how Business Insights dashboard management works or try the workflow yourself

 ✔️ Visualize the hierarchy